oxcompsoc/learntocode/README.md

 # Learn to Code

 Each year [Oxford University CompSoc][compsoc] runs an introductory programming course in Python.
-This repositories contains all of the code samples used in the 2020 course.
+This repositories contains all of the notes and code samples used in the 2022 course.

 To run these code samples you will need [Python 3][python].
 For the sessions we recommend using IDLE, a piece of software which comes pre-installed with Python.
 Alternatively you can run the samples in a terminal via: